 But the objection got me thinking.
 How often are heroines in stories imperfect people?
-I’m not referring to literary antagonists who are obviously flawed, such as Nurse Ratched from One Flew Over the Cuckoo’s Nest, Rachel from My Cousin Rachel, or Annie Wilkes from Misery.
+I’m not referring to literary antagonists who are intentionally flawed, such as Nurse Ratched from One Flew Over the Cuckoo’s Nest, Rachel from My Cousin Rachel, or Annie Wilkes from Misery.

 Marion (Psycho)